Saturday, June 27, 2015

 He led his high school team to a monumental district championship; he led his college team to a conference title and a nearly perfect season; he then married the high school "beauty," homecoming queen and cheerleader from our neighborhood (Brenda Boyette, from Sunset Acres) right after she graduated from Woodlawn.
 Like I said, smart.

-He had a shot at pro football, and it didn't take, only because the team that drafted him (Boston Patriots) and kept him on the taxi squad for a year also acquired a Heisman Trophy winner (John Huarte, Notre Dame) and the owner insisted the team keep Huarte, although Billy cleared outplayed him in training camp and preseason games.
+He had a shot at pro football, and it didn't take, only because the team that drafted him (Boston Patriots) and kept him on the taxi squad for a year also acquired a Heisman Trophy winner (John Huarte of Notre Dame) and the team owner insisted they keep Huarte, although Billy cleared outplayed him in training camp and preseason games.

 Teams were limited, and rosters were limited; this was before expansion of the NFL.
 A few years later, he might've stayed in the pros for years.